One of my readers writes the following:

 Consequences are critical in the learning process.
 Use them to teach limits, and make sure you don’t use feeble threats.
 Make your action speak the dominant message.
 When your son’s actions do pose a threat, or he is out of control, teach him with a firm consequence.
 Not a lecture.
 Not a frustrated look.
 Not a threat.
 Use action to teach these limits…especially for your son with ADD.
 He will thrive on these learning opportunities.

-However, he will not get these critical lessons if you skip step three and four.
-These earlier steps create the environment where you son can now learn from his choices.
-You can learn more about the use of effective consequences on my website, at https://terrificparenting.com/.
+However, he will not get these critical lessons if you skip steps three and four.
+These earlier steps create an environment where your son can now learn from his choices.
+You can learn more about the use of effective consequences on my website, at Terrific Parenting.

 One closing comment that I did not have time to share with Karen.
 There is much for all of us to learn from children who present such challenges.
 Perhaps one of the most valuable lessons is to realize the power of consistent, pre-determined action.
 When combined with an understanding of the role of “weeds and seeds,” there is no problem pattern that is beyond your reach as a parent.

-On the other hand, without an understanding (and eliminating) the feeding of the weeds, there is no long term hope for improvment.
-Furthermore, without mastery of clear, consistent limits…taught with precise, impeccably maintained consequences, there are only moments of spotty improvment.
+On the other hand, without an understanding (and eliminating) the feeding of the weeds, there is no long term hope for improvement.
+Furthermore, without mastery of clear, consistent limits…taught with precise, impeccably maintained consequences, there are only moments of spotty improvement.